lksdfkj3298sKL/solidity-game-plan/README.md

 - Set up contract code (ex initialize state variables)
 - Place runtime bytecode somewhere in the memory and add appropriate metadata on stack to help EVM refer to that bytecode (ie offset + length).
 - Once placed in memory, executes return statement with the metadata on stack.

+### Skin in the game as a contributor (1/18/2022)
+Its crazy how much of an impact my bags had on me as a contributor in the last few days.
+My eyes were constantly on prices of my bags and that prevented me from learning and growing.
+I have 2 years of personal runway, and the last thing I need to do is look at my bag's valuations.
+I need to completely stop looking at prices and focus on learning and development.
+I'm literally getting nothing out of looking at my bags.
+Let the eggs rest and hatch when time's right.
+I shouldn't even have to worry about liquidations because I literally borrowed like less than 10% of my OHM.
+Even if OHM hits as low as $40 I STILL wouldn't be liquidated!
+Most VCs and angel investors drop their money into something that takes a long time to liquidate.
+I need to also think like an angel and stop worrying too much about price volitility.
+From now on, I'll do my best to ignore prices and stay grounded and focus on my original mission and goal.